nephts/rewild-connect-starter/README.md

 - Route base: `/`

 ## Notes
-- State is in-memory (Zustand).
-Wire it to Cloudflare D1/Supabase later.
+- Auth uses the Cloudflare Worker + D1 flow locally and in Pages; the dashboard data is still in-memory mock state.
-- Replace demo access codes with a real auth flow when ready.
+- Rotate the demo access codes once real onboarding is ready.